NYPL/digpres/docs/ingest/born_digital_archives.md

     1. Choose a collection to work with
     2. Create a Trello ticket to log the work

+2. Upload the collection to the source folder with rsync

+    ```sh
+    rsync -arP /source/to/collection/folder/* target/ingest/source/folder
+    ```

+    Argument explanation:
+    * a is archive mode
+    * r is recursive
+    * P is progress

-2. Validate and update packages
+3. Validate and update packages

     Normally, a linter is a static program that catches errors, bugs and flags potential problems in the source code.
 In our context, [lint_er.py](https://github.com/NYPL/prsv-tools/blob/main/bin/lint_er.py)